vodquang96/django-anymail/docs/esps/mandrill.rst

 ``message.mandrill_response``
   Anymail normalizes ESP responses, so you don't have to be familiar with the format of Mandrill's JSON.
-See :attr:`anymail_status`.
+  See :attr:`~anymail.message.AnymailMessage.anymail_status`.

   The *raw* ESP response is attached to a sent message as ``anymail_status.esp_response``, so the direct replacement